-Video Conferencing technology also called Office AV or Video Call tech refers to the solution that an office, co-working space or meeting room uses to enable it’s users to have video meetings with people who aren’t in the same room as them.
+Video Conferencing (VC) technology also called Office AV or Video Call tech refers to the solution with which an office, a co-working space or a meeting room enables users to have video meetings with people who are not in the same room as them.

-A video conferencing solution can be as simple as a computer, webcam, microphone, and the software used for long distance meetings.
-However, the average setup you find in most office spaces features a couple of more components.
+A video conferencing solution can be as simple as using a computer, webcam, microphone, and the software used for long-distance meetings.
+However, the more professional setup you typically find in most office spaces includes a few more components.

-The most important features of a Video conferencing solution are the easy-of-use for the end user and the quality of conferencing.
-The technology should enable better communication with remote teams and flexibility between on-site work and work from home.
+The most important elements of a video conferencing solution are the ease of use for the end-user and the quality of the conferencing experience.
+The technology should enable better communication with remote teams and provide flexibility for both on-site and remote work.

 Video conferencing solutions use a couple of different hardware pieces to function.
-Some of them are hidden in the back end and the end user rarely has to touch them and some are used by the end user on a daily basis.
+Some of them are hidden in the back-end and the end user rarely has to touch them.
+Others are used by the end user on a daily basis.

 Microphones enable all participants to hear each other with the party that is not there.
 The microphone setup is largely dependent on the acoustics and the way the room is set up.
 Most conference solutions employ a single omnidirectional microphone that can detect sound coming from multiple sources or a large number of unidirectional microphones that are setup in a way so that they detect sound from every participant.

-The control panel is usually a tablet that the user in the meeting room uses to easily control the entire meeting.
-The touchscreen interface gives options to the user to manage some of the basic settings like sound levels, muting and speaker levels.
+It is usually a tablet that the person in the meeting room uses to easily control the entire meeting.
+The touchscreen interface gives options to the user to manage some of the basic settings such as sound levels, muting and speaker levels.

-Most control panels also allow one button meeting joining and the ability for the user to wirelessly connect and present information.
-This alleviates the users from having to search for meeting links and entering passwords.
+Most control panels also allow joining meetings in a single click and the ability for the user to wirelessly connect and present information.
+This saves time and effort for the users.

 These devices include network switches, sound processors and other devices.
-To give you a good idea of everything that happens behind the scenes, here is a diagram of AV conference equipment provided by AMX, an AV hardware company.
+To give you a good idea of everything that happens at the back end, here is a diagram of AV conference equipment provided by AMX, an AV hardware company.